 Scholarship on tribunals for mass human rights violations overlooks how the presence or absence of conflict influences its effectiveness.
 I argue that implementing a tribunal during conflict undermines its ability to effectively pursue justice—as I demonstrate with a case study of the Yugoslav Tribunal.
 Ongoing conflict makes challenges of transitional justice more acute.
 The absence of conflict eases a tribunal’s ability to carry out certain necessary activities such as collecting evidence.
 I demonstrate this using a case study of the Rwanda Tribunal.
 Examining tribunals in Sierra Leone and Cambodia suggests that hybrid structures influence the effectiveness of these accountability mechanisms.

 Whaley, Zoe B., "Timing Justice: Lessons from the Tribunals in Yugoslavia, Rwanda, Sierra Leone, and Cambodia" (2009).
-Honors Projects.
-Paper 22.
+Political Science Honors Projects.
+22.

 © Copyright is owned by author of this document